Individual Taxpayer Identification Number (ITIN)

 Option 2 – Apply by mail AND want assistance from a tax professional to ensure correctness

-1. Include copies of your immigration documents as listed above, attaching the DSO ITIN Certification Letter, and the completed IRS forms
+1. Include copies of your immigration documents as listed above, attaching the DSO/ARO ITIN Certification Letter, and the completed IRS forms.

 4. After processing, the IRS will issue your ITIN by mail.

-Note: If you have applied and your application for an SSN was denied, you must submit the denial letter that you received from the SSA.
+Note: If you applied for an SSN and your application was denied, you must submit the denial letter that you received from the SSA.

 This option includes using the services of an IRS-authorized Certifying Acceptance Agent.
-This will prevent you from making mistakes while filling out the W-7 Form, and will guarantee that a Tax Professional has reviewed your documents before submission to the IRS.
+This will prevent you from making mistakes while filling out the W-7 and W-8BEN Forms, and will guarantee that a Tax Professional has reviewed your documents before submission to the IRS.

 • 710 River Street #8, Santa Cruz, CA 95060 – Website Link